 HISTORY

 Delhi was not always the capital.
 However, it played an important role in the history of India.
 An epic Mahabharata from over 3000 years mentions the settlement of Indraprastha located roughly in present-day Delhi.
 Above 2000 Years ago, the capital of the kingdom of Emperor Asoka was Pataliputra (near today's Patna).
 In more modern times, bo w XVII i XVIII w., Mughal rulers chose Agra as their seat.
-The capital of the country under British rule was Calcutta until 1911 r., when New Delhi was built.
+The capital of the country under British rule was Calcutta until 1911 R., when New Delhi was built.
 Relatively recently, India, in shape of, as we know it now, they were united into one state organism.
 Moguls, even at the height of his power, they were unable to control South India.
 Delhi, on the other hand, has always been either an important city, or the capital of the northern region of the subcontinent.

 There were at least eight cities in the area of present-day Delhi.
 The first four were to the south, in the area of the Kutab Minar complex.
 The oldest known Delhi, Indraprastha, was concentrated near Purana Kila (Old Fort).
 At the beginning of the 12th century.
 The Tomar and Chauhan dynasties ruled the last Hindu kingdom of Delhi stretching between Kutab Minar and Suran Kund, currently in Harjana state.